dartmouth-cs52-16x/16X-git-map/README.md

 ```
 git push -u origin newfeature
 ```
--u is short for --set-upstream, which will set up your local branch to pull automatically from this newly pushed branch.
+`-u` is short for `--set-upstream`, which will set up your local branch to pull automatically from this newly pushed branch.
 However it's optional.

 ##### Delete remote branch
 ```